-Tuomas Martikainen, Director, Migration Institute of Finland Elli Heikkilä, Director of Research, Migration Institute of Finland Kirsi Sainio, Director of Administration, Migration Institute of Finland
+Dr Saara Pellander, Director, Migration Institute of Finland, Editor-in-Chief

+Dr Elli Heikkilä, Research Director, Migration Institute of Finland, Editor

+Dr Marja Tiilikainen, Senior Research Fellow, Migration Institute of Finland, Editor

+Dr Miika Tervonen, Senior Research Fellow, Migration Institute of Finland, Editor

+Kirsi Sainio, Administrative Director, Migration Institute of Finland, Editorial Secretary

-The Migration Institute of Finland may also sometimes publish materials using other channels than the ones listed here.
+The Migration Institute of Finland may also publish materials using other channels than the ones listed here.

-All queries relating to publications should be sent to: si-julkaisut@utu.fi and addressed to Kirsi Sainio.
+All queries relating to publications should be sent to: si-julkaisut@utu.fi.

 These Guidelines has been drawn up following the model used by the Finnish Literature Society (Suomalaisen Kirjallisuuden Seura, SKS).
 If there are any points which contain unclear, incomplete, or misleading or false information, please let us know, so that we can correct them.
-Do also please check from the Institute's website that you are using the most recent version of the Guidelines; the version date is given at the foot of the webpage.